State Board of Real Property Tax Services

 What does the State Board of Real Property Tax Services do?

 Real Property Tax Law § 200-a outlines the Board's duties as:

-- Hear and determine appeals from property owners who are dissatisfied with the Tax Department's final determination of STAR eligibility.
+- Hear and determine appeals from property owners who are dissatisfied with the Tax Department's final determination of eligibility for a STAR exemption.

 Who is the State Board?

-- Matthew W. Rand, a resident of Clarkstown (Rockland County), and a Managing Partner of Better Homes and Gardens Rand Realty and Rand Commercial Services.
+- Matthew W. Rand, Chair, a resident of Clarkstown (Rockland County), and a Managing Partner of Better Homes and Gardens Rand Realty and Rand Commercial Services